rkapl123/CmdLogAddin/docs/README.md

 A maximum of three switches between EXCEL.EXE and the workbook are accepted by the Addin (e.g. /r /x /t), switches after the workbook are no problem.

-When using the first (most raw) method to get commandline arguments, you have to call either
+When using the first method to get commandline arguments, you have to call either

 <pre lang="vb.net">
     CmdlineArgs = Application.Run("getCmdlineArgs")